 - Pentheus, King of Thebes, refuses to worship Dionysis, God sends him crazy and he kills his family and himself

 1 of 15

 Other questions in this quiz

-2. What sources do we have for the story of Medea?
+3. What source do we have for the story of Pandora?

 - Many interpretations, in Euripides' Medea she is the wife of Jason who kills children after Jason leaves her to marry Glauce, King Creon of Corinth's daughter, she kills Glauce and Creon too then flees to Athens

 - Many interpretations, In Hesiod's Theogony she is the wife of Jason who murders Glauce and Creon, King of Corinth because Jason leaves her to marry Glauce, she then flees to Athens with her children